Menu

 If a junk debt buyer contacts you about an old debt, it may be beyond the statute of limitations under Florida law.
 If it’s beyond the statute of limitations (generally five years in Florida but there are exceptions), that means you are not liable for the debt.

 This often does not stop junk debt buyers.
 They may still try to convince you that you are liable for the debt.
+Many lawsuits filed by junk debt buyers lead to default judgments because defendants do not respond to the lawsuit.
 And if you bite and pay them something or make an agreement to pay, you have revived the debt and restarted the statute of limitations.
 And you have opened yourself up to a debt collection lawsuit.

 Debt Reporting Re-Aging

 Some unscrupulous junk debt buyers will report debts to credit reporting agencies as more recent than they really are.
+These buyers aim to collect the full amount of debt owed by consumers, often using aggressive tactics.
 The result is a significant drop in your credit score.
 This is something you may see in conjunction with the transgression we just discussed of trying to collect on debts that have passed the statute of limitations.

 And here’s the clincher.
 If you pay this old debt, it’s still going to play havoc with your credit because it will remain on your credit report for years as a delinquent debt that was more recent than reality unless you have it corrected.